 13. Arancini (Candied Orange Peel)

 Arancini are candied sour and sweet orange peel, made from organically grown oranges from Dubrovnik.
 They are traditionally served at Christmas and New Year when guests call round to visit.

 The earliest records of this sweet treat date back to the Romans when it was a popular gift for friends and family.

 Arancini are often sold with bags of caramelized almonds (bruštulani mjendeli), which are offered as nibbles when guests come over.

-The best place to get them is on Gundulićeva Poljana (Gundulić square), the only open market inside Old Town.
+WHERE TO EAT: The best place to get them is on Gundulićeva Poljana (Gundulić Square), the only open market inside Old Town.

 Last but not least, rakija is a traditional Croatian alcoholic drink, something like brandy or cognac, very strong but more fruity and fragrant.
 You can find a wide variety of species of rakija in Croatia: plum (it is called Šlivovica), grape, apricot, pear, apple, honey, quince and even juniper.

 It is also known as grappa in Italy or ouzo in Greece.